Zarlik and Munglik: The Central Asian epic

-The story also exists as an homonymous epic poem known among the Turkic peoples: according to Isidore Levin, Ilse Laude-Cirtautas and Kyrgyz scholarship, versions exist among the Karakalpak, the Kyrgyz and the Kazakh.
+The story also exists as an homonymous epic poem known among the Turkic peoples: according to Isidore Levin, Ilse Laude-Cirtautas and Kyrgyz scholarship, versions exist among the Karakalpak (Муңлық-Зарлық), the Kyrgyz and the Kazakh.
 In that regard, Turkish scholarship noted that the Kyrgyz epic Muňluk ve Zarlık shares motifs and plot structure with tales from Turkey, so much so it has been suggested they originate from a common cultural background of the Turkic peoples.
 Similarly, Kyrgyz scholarship suggests its diffusion among the neighbouring Turkic peoples as an oral tale, and indicates an origin for the story among the Siberian Turco-Mongolian peoples.

 Motifs

 According to Erika Taube, these tales show variation in the number of the khan's wives (none, at first, or 1, 2, 3, 12 and even 108); the number of children (a son, two sons, a son and daughter pair, or three sons), and their attributes (golden chest, silver backside, or legs of gold or silver).
+In addition, a feature of tales of the Turkic-speaking world is the occurrence of polygamy, practiced by men who marry many wives and who cannot have children.
+The number of wives in the fairy tales vary, numbering 2, 3, 4, 6, 9, 10, 30, 40, 41 or 60.